 Consumers want to connect with companies which are clear about their own norms and values.

 At the moment, the state of the art companies in our sector excel in customer experience.
 The next step, and in my opinion the recipe for future success in the coming years, will be companies that enable consumers to really connect with them, to get “morally engaged”.

-Being open about what you do in the field of sustainability and making clear that you as company are fully committed to it is a very important aspect in this vision.
+Being open about what you do in the field of sustainability and making clear that you as a company are fully committed to it is a very important aspect of this vision.

-Carmacal is an essential part in this sustainability journey, since as travel company you need to know where you stand, in terms of environmental impact.
+Carmacal is an essential part of this sustainability journey since as a travel company you need to know where you stand, in terms of environmental impact.
 Measuring your CO2 footprint is essential to get a clear idea about your starting position.

 Carmacal makes life easier for every travel company which is serious about contributing to a more sustainable tourism.

 How important are carbon footprint measurement tools for the competitiveness and reputation of tour operators and travel products?
 Is there, for instance, demand from institutional/business buyers, or regulatory pressure to measure and mitigate travel-related GHG emissions?

 In my view, carbon footprint measurement is not yet as important as it should be – and as it will be.
 In Holland, for instance, consumers are not really asking for such data.
 It would really help if consumers would start to demand some transparency regarding the environmental performance of tour operators.